Top 10 Songs Inspired by True Events

 Inspired by the Battle of Balaclava (1854), which took place during the Crimean War.

-Lyrics tell a true story - in 1971 Deep Purple were in Montreux, Switzerland, to record an album in a studio located in Montreux Casino ("the gambling house" in the song lyric).
+The lyrics tell a true story.
+In 1971, Deep Purple was in Montreux, Switzerland, to record an album at a studio located in Montreux Casino ("the gambling house" in the song lyrics).
+Frank Zappa and The Mothers of Invention were also there for a live show.

-There were no major injuries but the fire destroyed the entire casino complex, along with all the Zappa equipment.
+During their concert, the place suddenly caught fire when somebody in the audience fired a flare gun toward the rattan-covered ceiling ("some stupid with a flare gun").
+There were no major injuries, but the fire destroyed the entire casino complex along with all of Zappa's equipment.
 Deep Purple bassist Roger Glover saw the smoke from the fire spreading over Lake Geneva and came up with this song title.

-It was inspired by an incident in 1973 when the band was performing live and the band members were driven offstage by a barrage of bottles.
+It was inspired by an incident in 1973 when the band was performing live, and the band members were driven offstage by a barrage of bottles.

-Is based upon the life and death of Marilyn Monroe.
+Based on the life and death of Marilyn Monroe.

-Is based upon the life and death of Princess Diana.
+Based on the life and death of Princess Diana.

 It's about the Troubles in Northern Ireland.